Scrimas/TabEngine/README.md

 - Loop sections, metronome, and tempo shifting for the parts you need to slow down
 - Works fully offline once you have a file
 - No local file?
 Search and pull tabs straight from [Songsterr](https://www.songsterr.com/) without leaving the app — including copyright-restricted songs, via a built-in fallback downloader
+- Playlists with drag-to-reorder and auto-advance playback, plus a sortable library (by name, date added, date opened, or file type)

 ## Screenshots